 These financial statements have been prepared according to generally accepted accounting practices, local legislation, and the rules of the First North market.
 The figures in the financial statements are audited.
 The figures are individually rounded from exact figures.

-This financial statements release and its appendices are published in Finnish and in English on 28 February 2019 at 9:00am on the company's website at www.herantis.com.
+This financial statements release and its appendices are published in Finnish and in English on 27 February 2020 at 6:00pm Eastern European Time on the company’s website at www.herantis.com.
 In case of any discrepancies between the language versions, the Finnish version shall prevail.

 Herantis Pharma Plc